yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/12/31/old_years_review_fitness.md

 What insights could I glean from the data?

 - I know that when I did a good bit of running this summer (5 mile circuits with a running club), and combined that with some accidental intermittent fasting, I was able to **reduce my weight by about 5-10 lbs per month**.
   This can be shown in the charts for June and July.
 It doesn't appear as though going to the gym and doing strength training helps as much with regards to losing weight (or maybe I'm just not trying hard enough there).
-    This seems to be a healthy expectation to set for myself; I don't think I have *that* much weight left to lose before I can be considered healthy.
+  This seems to be a healthy expectation to set for myself; I don't think I have _that_ much weight left to lose before I can be considered healthy.
   Hence, I should do more running.

 - Both weight and waist size data are extremely noisy when viewed on a day by day basis; therefore, I should not try to measure any results until at least one month has gone by, otherwise I might get false positives or false negatives and skew my emotional bearing unnecessarily.

 - Breaks, such as a week off for Thanksgiving and two weeks off for Christmas, are prime times to gain weight; I think I definitely gained at least five pounds during Thanksgiving break that I have yet to work off.
-Continue to exercise and *do something* to ensure weight gain isn't a concern during those off hours.
+Continue to exercise and _do something_ to ensure weight gain isn't a concern during those off hours.

-__________
+---

-Achievements wise, **I lost *19.3lbs* since April of this year.
+Achievements wise, \**I lost *19.3lbs\* since April of this year.
 I have also lost about 2-3 inches in waist size since the beginning of the year as well.
 I definitely think this is a good sign in terms of measuring for certain "life KPIs"; you optimize what you measure.
 I think going into next year, I will see